ClementNerma/NightOS/docs/README.md

 - [Roadmap](project/roadmap.md) - the project's roadmap
 - [Development](project/development.md) - how the project will be developped
-- [Supported architectures](project/architectures.md) - the list of supported CPU architectures
+- [Hardware requirements](project/hw-requirements.md) - hardware required in order to install and run NightOS

 ## [Concepts](concepts/)